-Principal Investigators/Laboratory Managers must ensure that Laboratory Specific Training is provided to each laboratory employee prior to the start of laboratory work and upon the introduction of any new significant laboratory hazards thereafter.
+Principal Investigators/Laboratory Managers must ensure that Laboratory Specific training is provided to all laboratory employees prior to the start of laboratory work for that employee and upon the introduction of any new significant laboratory hazards thereafter.
 Laboratory Specific Training should be specific to the hazardous materials and/or equipment to be used and/or stored in their laboratory.
 Laboratory employees should refer to the required Laboratory Specific Training Outline as needed.
-Laboratory Specific Training will need to be updated when a lab moves or acquires additional space, as the relative location of safety equipment to hazards will have changed.